SLA 3D Printing and Its Advantages over DLP

 SLA is excellent when scaling

 SLA’s technology doesn’t depend on heat, so it is excellent for producing either smaller or bigger parts without too much trouble.
+Because of this technological advancement, SLA makes large scale 3d printing possible.
 Many companies utilize SLA printing to create whole structures, such as a desk, or even car companies which build bumpers and other important car parts via SLA 3D printing technology.

 A variety of materials are available with SLA